 The West Coast is one of the wettest parts of the country, but the National Kiwi Centre makes for the perfect outing on a rainy day.
 Located in the heart of Hokitika, it isn’t far at all from rental depots.

-In this undercover facility, the kiwi are nurtured in a safe and familiar environment.
+In this undercover facility, the kiwis are nurtured in a safe and familiar environment.
 The flightless birds can be seen in the dim lighting as they scurry around — the nocturnal house is specially designed to mimic their natural habitat.

-In the freshwater aquarium you’ll find crayfish, shrimps, whitebait, and both long and short finned eels.
+In the freshwater aquarium you’ll find crayfish, shrimps, whitebait, and both long- and short-finned eels.
 Plus, the indoor fishing lake (catch and release only) is another highlight.